MillionConcepts/hostess/README.md

 3. `hostess` requires Python >= 3.9.
 4. `hostess` is very lightweight.
 If a machine has enough resources to run a Python interpreter, it can probably run `hostess`.
-5. `hostess.station` is not fully compatible with MacOS.
-MacOS compatibility is planned.
-All other parts of `hostess` are compatible with MacOS.
+5. `hostess.station` is not fully compatible with MacOS or WSL.
+MacOS and WSL compatibility is planned.
+All other parts of `hostess` are compatible with MacOS and WSL.

 ## cautions